russellballestrini/russell.ballestrini.net/README.rst

 russell.ballestrini.net
 #######################

-This is the source code for `my blog <https://russell.ballestrini.net>`_.
+This is an archive source code for `my blog <https://russell.ballestrini.net>`_.

+The new source lives here: Moved: https://git.unturf.com/russellballestrini/russell.ballestrini.net

+Long live this source!

 My blog is a static web site with just HTML!
 This project uses Pelican (a static site generator) to produce HTML from ``.rst`` or ``.md`` files.

 Pelican is written in Python and uses Jinja2 template engine by default.